dotnet/dotnet-docker/README.monitor-base.md

 This image only provides the base functionality of the .NET Monitor tool; it is only meant to be used as a base image upon which .NET Monitor extensions are installed.
 If you are looking for the full feature set that is provided by the .NET Monitor global tool (including the egress capabilities), see the [dotnet/monitor](./README.monitor.md) image.

 Watch [discussions](https://github.com/dotnet/dotnet-docker/discussions/categories/announcements) for Docker-related .NET announcements.

-### New: Ubuntu Chiseled Images

-Ubuntu Chiseled .NET images are a type of "distroless" container image that contain only the minimal set of packages .NET needs, with everything else removed.
-These images offer dramatically smaller deployment sizes and attack surface by including only the minimal set of packages required to run .NET applications.

-Please see the [Ubuntu Chiseled + .NET](https://github.com/dotnet/dotnet-docker/blob/main/documentation/ubuntu-chiseled.md) documentation page for more info.

 ## Usage